CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/GettingstartedAll/EX04_Gettingstarted.md

 ## Overview

-This lab is intended for AI developers, data scientists, cloud engineers, and AI enthusiasts aiming to gain hands-on experience in building and evaluating AI workflows using **Azure AI Foundry's Prompt Flow**.
-Participants will learn to initialize Prompt Flow projects, create and customize prompts, and develop flows using LLM and Prompt tools.
-They will also set up both automated and manual evaluation pipelines using built-in metrics and human feedback.
-The lab emphasizes a structured approach to designing, testing, and refining prompt-based AI applications for improved performance and reliability.
+This lab is intended for AI developers, data scientists, cloud engineers, and AI enthusiasts aiming to gain hands-on experience in building, refining, and evaluating AI workflows using Azure AI Foundry's Prompt Flow.
+Participants will learn to initialize Prompt Flow projects, create and customize prompts, and build flows using LLM and Prompt tools.
+The lab also focuses on prompt engineering best practices, including structuring input queries for optimal AI performance and iterating on prompt design for consistent, accurate results.
+Through practical exercises, participants will develop, test, and monitor AI-driven workflows to enhance reliability and output quality.

 ## Objectives

-This lab is designed to equip participants with hands-on experience in setting up both automated and manual evaluation pipelines using **Azure AI Foundry's Prompt Flow**.
-By completing this lab, participants will learn to evaluate model performance using built-in metrics like accuracy and F1-score, and enhance results through human-in-the-loop feedback.
+This lab is designed to equip participants with hands-on experience in building and refining AI workflows using **Azure AI Foundry's Prompt Flow**.
+By completing this lab, participants will learn to create effective prompts, develop flows with LLM tools, and optimize prompt design for improved AI performance.

 - **Initialize a Prompt Flow Project**: ou will learn how to set up a structured Prompt Flow project in Azure AI Foundry by creating a project directory, configuring essential files, and organizing resources to streamline the design, testing, and refinement of prompt-based AI workflows.